boozinka/kb_ansible/README.md

 ### Exercises:

-1a.
+1. Using tags in 'included' sub-tasks

+   a.
 Create a playbook that runs against localhost.
 In this playbook, create a task that uses "include_tasks" and loads in an external sub-tasks file named "subtask1.yml".
 The task in the main playbook should have a loop that loops over four IP addresses.
 The sub-tasks file should have a "debug" task that prints out the IP address.

-1b.
+   b.
 Add the name of your sub-tasks file into "host_vars/localhost.yml".
 Convert your "include_tasks" statement in your main playbook to use the variable defined in host_vars.
 The rest of the task and sub-task should remain the same (i.e. looping over four IP addresses and printing them out).

-1c.
+   c.
 Create a file named "subtask2.yml" that has three "debug" tasks.
 These debug tasks should each print out slightly different messages.
 Additionally, these three sub-tasks should each have their own "tag" associated with them.
 Create a new main playbook that uses "include_tasks" to execute the tasks in "subtask2.yml".
 No loop is necessary in this exercise.
 What happens if you execute your playbook and pass in one of the "tags" defined in "subtask2.yml".
 Does the sub-task actually execute?
 Why not?
 At this point, it is assumed that the main playbook has no tags defined in it.

    While still using "include_tasks", how could you correct the main playbook such that the proper sub-task would execute if you use the sub-tasks corresponding "tag"?
 For reference, see the "Expanding on the Ansible tag behavior when using import_tasks or include_tasks" section in this email.

-2a.
+2. Using tags in 'imported' sub-tasks

+   a.
 Convert exercise1a over to use "import_tasks" instead of "include_tasks".
 Where do you need to relocate the loop for proper execution?

-2b.
+   b.
 Try to convert exercise1b over to "import_tasks" instead of "include_tasks" while using a variable from inventory.
 Will you be able to do this?
 Why not?
 How could you use a variable for the file name while still using "import_tasks"?
 Hint, what are some other variable locations besides inventory where you could define the sub-tasks file name?

-2c.
+   c.
 Convert exercise1c over to use "import_tasks" instead of "include_tasks".
 If no tags are defined in the main playbook (i.e. on the "import_tasks" task), then what happens upon ansible-playbook execution (in other words, you pass in a "tag" via ansible-playbook and that tag only exists in the sub-task file)?
 Does the sub-task execute or not?
 Why does the sub-task execute (note, see the "Errata/Clarification section earlier in this email").

 3. Use import_tasks and an Ansible conditional to load an external task file that configures the Cisco IOS devices for DNS, NTP, and for a domain-name.
 Use a second import_tasks statement and a conditional to configure the same thing for the Cisco IOS-XE devices.
 Both configurations should use the "ios_config" module and should be idempotent.